esamaric-srl/Microsoft-Courses/CWAWS201.md

 ## Introduction

 In the dynamic world of web hosting, the **Apache HTTP Server** remains a cornerstone technology, renowned for its reliability, flexibility, and robust feature set.
-The CWAWS201 course, "Apache Web Server Administration for Linux," offers a comprehensive exploration of managing this powerful web server in a Linux environment.
+The <a href="https://www.esamatic.it/corsi/apache-web-server-administration-for-linux">CWAWS201: Apache Web Server Administration for Linux</a> course, offers a comprehensive exploration of managing this powerful web server in a Linux environment.
 This course is designed to equip IT professionals, system administrators, and web developers with the knowledge and skills needed to effectively deploy, configure, and maintain Apache on Linux platforms.

-Whether you're a seasoned Linux administrator looking to enhance your web hosting capabilities, a developer aiming to understand the intricacies of web server management, or an IT professional transitioning into Linux-based web administration, CWAWS201 provides a solid foundation and practical insights into Apache Web Server administration on Linux.
+Whether you're a seasoned Linux administrator looking to enhance your web hosting capabilities, a developer aiming to understand the intricacies of web server management, or an IT professional transitioning into Linux-based web administration, <a href="https://www.esamatic.it/corsi/apache-web-server-administration-for-linux">CWAWS201</a> provides a solid foundation and practical insights into Apache Web Server administration on Linux.

 ## Course Overview

-The CWAWS201 Apache Web Server Administration for Linux course is an intensive training program that covers the core concepts and practical aspects of managing Apache in a Linux environment.
+The <a href="https://www.esamatic.it/corsi/apache-web-server-administration-for-linux">CWAWS201</a> Apache Web Server Administration for Linux course is an intensive training program that covers the core concepts and practical aspects of managing Apache in a Linux environment.
 Here's a quick snapshot of the course details:

 - **Duration**: 14 hours (typically spread over 2 days)
 - **Format**: Instructor-led training